 Mindset has a lot to do with results.
 It’s not just some cheesy cliche – the body achieves what the mind believes is as accurate as it is cutesy.
 Fitness and health should have a positive connotation, not viewed as a laborous chore to suffer through.
 In the end, it’s up to YOU and your own mind to motivate you to reach the goal.

 *Achieving a mindset that is intrinsically motivated is a habit that I have formed over years of being the Straight-A Student, the Scholar Athlete, and the Over Achiever.
 I don’t work hard for a reward or for attention or any other tangible reason.
 It just makes me happy.

 Assessing the different areas in your life and setting goals is part of lifelong happiness.
 And of course once you CONQUER a goal, the feelings of pride and accomplishment will only increase your motivation to do better.
 That is what lights my fire to run.

-Posted on July 17, 2014, in Blogging, College, Fitness, Healthy Habits, Real Life Stuff and tagged athlete, dedication, exercise, fitness, goals, gym, health, how can i improve, improvement, Motivation, running, Work Out.
+Posted on July 17, 2014, in Blogging -Behind the Scenes, College, Fitness, Healthy Lifestyle, Life Updates and tagged athlete, dedication, exercise, fitness, goals, gym, health, how can i improve, improvement, Motivation, running, Work Out.
 Bookmark the permalink.
 2 Comments.